kingston-hackSpace/hackSpace-Library/README.md

 A curated reading list of resources on art, design and technology available at the KSA Library.

+If there is any bibliography that you would like to suggest, please let us know!
+You can email us at ksa-technical-hackspace@kingston.ac.uk

 ---
 ### Ars Electronica Festival : Catalogues